quantumJLBass/boa-fraud/profiles/addresses/US/STATES/LOUISIANA/7505 PINES RD, STE 1280, SHREVEPORT, LA, 71129-3900/7505 PINES RD, STE 1280, SHREVEPORT, LA, 71129-3900.md

 
 
 5 years ago
-I’ve never seen purchasing a home so easy until we came across Cross Country Equity!
+I've never seen purchasing a home so easy until we came across Cross Country Equity!
 The buying process was stress free and Leeonnas Richardson was nothing less of AMAZING!
 We purchased our first home in 2010 and our SECOND in 2018, both with Cross Country Equity and Leeonnas Richardson walking us through the process!
 Thanks for making home buying easy!

 
 Like